nberglund/octopress-blog/source/about/index.markdown

 and my email is on my main site.
 In fact, you can also email me at:
 `blog` at the current domain name.
+I've noticed that sometimes the domain name reverts to the `nfshost` one.
+Not that domain name.
+Email me at `seamusbradley.net`.